cout-DOMINIC/TicTacToe-Game/README.md

     <img src="./doc/screenshot4.png"  width="49%" height="49%">
 </p>
 <br/>
-In the fourth semester of my bachelor studies at the Beuth University of Applied Sciences I developed one of my first games.
-For the developing I used JavaFX.
-For this project I had 2 weeks for the developing.
+As part of my studies in the fourth semester of my bachelor studies at the Beuth University of Applied Sciences we students had the "mission" to develope something in Java with JavaFX and the SceneBuilder.
+<br/><br/>
+We had 2 weeks for the developing.<br/>
+Well, for me there was no question about it to create a very simple game to get used to JavaFX and exercise making games.
+<br/><br/>
+The gameplay is very simple - on a square field of 3 x 3 squares, the two players place their signs (one player crosses, the other circle) alternately in a free space.
+The player who is the first to place three characters in a row, column or diagonal wins.
+In my game the player places crosses and the enemy Ai places circles.
+For the background design I got inspired by DOOM (2016) from id Software and Bethesda Softworks.
+One little feature is you can play some background music during the game if you like and it is also possible to reset the game.
 <br/><br/>
 For game testing, I invited friends to play and test the game.